jameslzhu/star-entity/README.md

 **star-entity** offers component management, entity creation, event delivery, and system management.

-This framework is heavily based upon [EntityX](https://github.com/alecthomas/entityx) by Alec Thomas and some ideas from [Ashley](https://github.com/libgdx/ashley), managed by Badlogic Games.
+This framework is essentially a D port of [EntityX](https://github.com/alecthomas/entityx) by Alec Thomas, with some features from [Ashley](https://github.com/libgdx/ashley), managed by Badlogic Games.

 ## Overview